Austin Commercial Flat Roofing

 Initial Consultation

 We start with understanding your situation: What's driving the project?
-Are you addressing current leaks, planning for long-term capital expenditure, or upgrading for energy efficiency?
-What are your operational constraints?
+Are you addressing hail damage, dealing with leaks, planning proactive capital expenditure, or upgrading for energy efficiency?
+What are your operational constraints and budget parameters?

 Site Assessment

-Comprehensive roof inspection including core samples (where appropriate) to assess existing conditions.
-We document everything: membrane condition, insulation, deck type, drainage, penetrations, and access logistics.
+Comprehensive roof inspection including core samples to assess existing conditions.
+We document membrane condition, insulation integrity (checking for moisture), deck type, drainage effectiveness, penetrations, and overall assembly composition.

 Detailed Proposal